Rally supporting police draws scores to downtown Kenosha

 Like Floyd’s death, Blake’s shooting has fueled a national movement against police brutality and the slayings of Black people by law enforcement officers.

-The movement has further exposed deep divisions in the country.
+The movement has further exposed deep divisions in the country about the police.

 Some people at Sunday’s rally signed petitions urging the recall of Gov. Tony Evers and Lt.
 Gov. Mandela Barnes, both Democrats, and added messages of support on handwritten posters thanking police as heroes.